fdformula/MathlyLua/README.md

 Mathly tries its best to allow us to use Lua do math as we do on paper.

 ### 3. ones, rand, randi, and zeros are commonly used.
-If vector/matrix
-operations are needed, use them to create a column vector, e.g., `zeros(1, 10)`.

-a.
-They create each an ordinary Lua table if called like `zeros(10, 1)`.

-b.
-If a row vector/matrix with vector/maxtrix operations needed, always use, e.g., `mathly(1, 10)`, or` mathly(ones(1, 10))` to
-generate or convert a Lua list to a row vector/matrix.
-See 1a.
+When called like `ones(1, 10)`, they each generate a Lua table rather than a mathly row vector.

+Matrix operations can't be applied to a Lua table.
+If they are needed, convert a table to a mathly matrix first.
+(See 1c.)

 ## plot and its spec